 The pharmacist specialist will be an active member of at least one of the following hospital committees: P&T Committee, Code Blue Committee, Medication Safety, NICU/PICU/Peds, Pain Management, Stroke Council, HCAHPS Committee, Infection Prevention, Cancer Committee or other committee as designated by the Director of Pharmacy.
 The specialist will also establish at least one project per calendar year with a goal of improving clinical practice or drug utilization (topic approved by pharmacy management).

-II.
-Position Requirements: Prepares and dispenses medication orders per physician request according to established policies,
+Prepares and dispenses medication orders per physician request according to established policies, procedures, and protocols.

 Verifies Computerized Physician Order Entry (CPOE) orders for accuracy and appropriateness.
 Intervenes when orders are unclear or potentially unsafe or inappropriate